hpe-storage/scod/docs/container_storage_provider/hpe_nimble_storage/index.md

 The HPE Nimble Storage CSP is the reference implementation for the HPE CSI Driver for Kubernetes.
 The CSP abstracts the data management capabilities of the array for use by Kubernetes.
 The documentation found herein is mainly geared towards day two operations and reference documentation for the `StorageClass` and `VolumeSnapshotClass` parameters but also contains important Nimble array setup requirements.

 !!! caution "Important"
-    For a successful deployment, it's important to understand the Nimble platform requirements found within the [CSI driver](../../csi_driver/index.md#compatibility_and_support) (worker host OS and Kubernetes versions) and the CSP.
+    For a successful deployment, it's important to understand the Nimble platform requirements found within the [CSI driver](../../csi_driver/index.md#compatibility_and_support) (compute node OS and Kubernetes versions) and the CSP.

 [TOC]